-Teachers who have retired on medical grounds Strands 1 and 2 cannot participate in the summer programme.
+Teachers who have retired on medical grounds or Strands 1 and 2 of the Early Retirement Scheme cannot participate in the summer programme.

-Teachers retired under Strand 3 may participate in the summer programme.
+Teachers retired under Strand 3 of the Early Retirement Scheme may participate in the summer programme.
 Please note they are subject to the restrictions of the pension scheme governing their retirement.